jmcarp/hound-python-ruby/README.md

 SCSS review service for Hound.

-The service consists of a simple Sinatra app and job class that uses Redis as a queue to coordinate work with Hound.
+The service consists of a simple job class that uses Redis as a queue to coordinate work with Hound.

 ## Getting Started